MetroBeam/Chromatize_Code/README.md

 There are three different ways to select colours, each of which is facilitated in one of the widgets.
 The fourth widget facilitates all three different colour selection methods.

 To add a colour, tap the widget and the interface will open.
-Note that the colours will only be displayed oin your wallpaper, once at least four have been added. so tap a colour 4 times initially, to get started.
+Note that the colours will only be displayed on your wallpaper after at least four have been selected.
+So I recommend tapping a colour 4 times initially, to get started.

 Enjoy!